99Rise: April 1, 2015

 A group of five 99rise activists protested during another Supreme Court hearing.
 The 99rise members stood up and said, "We rise to demand democracy.
 One person, one vote".
 Immediately after, they were tackled and arrested.
 They now face two charges: picketing with the intent of interfering with or obstructing the administration of justice and making a harangue or oration.
 The date that they protested, April 1, 2015, is also of significance because it is the one year anniversary of the McCutcheon vs FEC Supreme Court ruling.
 The ruling "struck down the aggregate limits on the amount an individual may contribute during a two-year period to all federal candidates, parties and political action committees combine."
 99rise contends that this ruling gave the 1% even more power to control our democracy through political donations by getting rid of the previously held restriction of $123,400 that one may contribute to a candidate, PACs, or parties.

-GOP Debate Interruption
+GOP debate interruption

 During the 2016 GOP debate, Kai Newkirk, one of the cofounders of 99rise, stood up and interrupted Donald Trump.
 While there are conflicting reports as to what Newkirk said, sources claim he spoke out for fair elections rather than billionaire controlled ones.
 He was immediately removed from the venue following the disruption.